 22. 700+ Power Words that Will Boost Your Conversions

 One of the best ways to write great headlines that wow your customers is to use power words to make them want to take action.

 Want to know what those are?
-Check out our cheat sheet with more than 700 power words guaranteed to lift your headline performance and effectiveness.
+Check out our cheatsheet with more than 700 power words guaranteed to lift your headline performance and effectiveness.

 23. Answer the Public

 If you want to create content based on what people are actually asking, Answer the Public is the perfect tool.
 Just put in your keyword phrase and choose your country, then you’ll see a list of all the questions people are asking.
-After that, you can answers those questions in your content.
+After that, you can answer those questions in your content.

 24. CoSchedule’s Headline Analyzer